 In 2000, Alpacka Raft was born through a collaboration between Sheri Tingey, the design genius behind all of our products, and her son Thor, who had just completed a 600-mile packrafting traverse of Alaska’s Brooks Range and had some ideas for how to make a better-performing packraft.

 Thor was born in Jackson, but the family moved to Denali Park, Alaska in 1981 where Thor’s father worked for the National Park Service.
-He spent his childhood immersed in the outdoors, and with his family, did everything from backpacking, to river trips, to mountaineering, to dog mushing, to hunting and fishing and more.
+Thor spent his childhood immersed in the outdoors with his family doing everything from backpacking, to river trips, mountaineering, to dog mushing, to hunting and fishing and more.

 In the late 1990s

 The Tingeys met Roman Dial when he left a mountain bike at the their house while on a trip to Denali in the early 1990s.
 A college professor from Anchorage, Roman had become one of Alaska’s most prolific adventurers and was also an early adopter of the packraft, after being introduced to one during the Wilderness Classic adventure race.
 Roman and his partners went on to make the cover of National Geographic for a 700-mile traverse of the Alaska Range via mountain bikes and packraft in 1996.

 Thor started college at Colorado College (“CC”) in Colorado Springs.
 The Ritt Kellog Memorial Fund had recently started a grant program to fund outdoor expeditions for CC students.
 Thor reached out to Roman for ideas and he suggested Thor hike and packraft a 160-mile portion of his Alaska Range traverse.
 He and four college friends received the new grant and completed the trip in the summer of 1998 - they were hooked.
 In 2000, they received a second Ritt Kellog Fund grant and spent 39 days traversing 600-miles of the Brooks Range.